codeforamerica/citybook/README.md

 Create a PostgreSQL databse named citybook, or edit the development block of `config/config.js` to the name of your database.

 ### Development
-Running in development mode enables WebpackDevServer hot-module-reloading.
+Running in development mode enables WebpackDevServer hot-module-reloading on port 3000.
+Use port 8080 for testing back-end functionality.

 `npm run dev`